dananthony1/rutgers-election-analysis/README.md

 # rutgers-election-analysis
-Module 3 for Rutgers Data Science Bootcamp - Python
+Module 3 for Rutgers Data Science Bootcamp - Using Python in VS Code